ETAIC/ETAIC.github.io/research/index.md

 <div class="row">

-### Safe Decision-Making and Control for Autonomous Vehicles in Interactive and Adverse Environments
+### Safe Decision-Making and Control for CAVs in Interactive and Adverse Environments

 <div class="col-md-7 order-md-1">